skygridio/skygrid-sdk-js/README.md

 #SkyGrid
-An API for the physical world
+An API for the physical world.

 ## Installation